 Sign up for the Saturday Squiz newsletter here - it's the news, weekend style.

-Here's the recipe for chopped steak salad.
+Here's the recipe link for those crispy prawn crackers.

 Get The Squiz Today newsletter in your inbox each weekday morning (links to all today’s stories, plus a dose of quirky news).